MarkRRyan/Mushi_Roll_Backend/readme.md

 [Ethan's Github 🧟](https://github.com/etnitz) | [Michelle's Github 🐮](https://github.com/Michelleflo55) | [Mark's Github
 🦆](https://github.com/DerWindFish/) | [Nell's Github 🌻](https://github.com/nell-djmf)
 ***
 Welcome to the backend server for Mushi Roll!
-We used PostgreSQL, Sequelize, and Express for our database.
+We used PostgreSQL, Sequelize, and Express for our database, and hosted it on Heroku.
 For authentication, we utilized JWT and [bcrypt](https://github.com/pyca/bcrypt) for password hashing.
 ***
 ## Diagrams